awsdocs/aws-java-developer-guide/doc_source/prog-services-swf-register-domain.rst

 Every workflow and activity in |SWF|_ needs a :emphasis:`domain` to run in.

-**To register an Amazon SWF domain**
+.. topic:: To register an |SWF| domain

-1. Create a new :java-api:`RegisterDomainRequest
+    #.
+Create a new :java-api:`RegisterDomainRequest
-    <services/simpleworkflow/model/RegisterDomainRequest>` object, providing it with at least the
+        <services/simpleworkflow/model/RegisterDomainRequest>` object, providing it with at least
-    domain name and workflow execution retention period (these parameters are both required).
+        the domain name and workflow execution retention period (these parameters are both required).

-2. Call the :java-ref:`AmazonSimpleWorkflowClient.registerDomain
+    #.
+Call the :java-ref:`AmazonSimpleWorkflowClient.registerDomain
         </services/simpleworkflow/AmazonSimpleWorkflowClient.html#registerDomain(com.amazonaws.services.simpleworkflow.model.RegisterDomainRequest)>`
         method with the :emphasis:`RegisterDomainRequest` object.

-3. Catch the :java-api:`DomainAlreadyExistsException
+    #.
+Catch the :java-api:`DomainAlreadyExistsException
-    <services/simpleworkflow/model/DomainAlreadyExistsException>` if the domain you're requesting
+        <services/simpleworkflow/model/DomainAlreadyExistsException>` if the domain you're
-    already exists (in which case, no action is usually required).
+        requesting already exists (in which case, no action is usually required).

 The following code demonstrates this procedure: